ehtisham897/excel-data-cleaning/README.md

 It can quickly remove duplicate entries and empty rows, ensuring clean and organized data for professional use.

 1. Remove Duplicate Rows
-2 Delete Completely Empty Rows
+2. Delete Completely Empty Rows
-3.Handle Large Excel Files Efficiently
+3. Handle Large Excel Files Efficiently
 4. Save the Cleaned Data into a New File

 # Why Choose This?